Perfect 3-Day Madrid Itinerary for First-Time Visitors

 Option 1: Explore a Local Market

-Head to a local neighborhood market like Mercado de Antón Martín or continue at Mercado de San Miguel if it stole your heart.
+If you loved it, go to a nearby neighbourhood market like Mercado de Antón Martín or Mercado de San Miguel.

-Eat your way through the aisles, sample Spanish cheeses, pastries, cold cuts, and pretend you’re a madrileño for the morning.
+Eat your way through the aisles, trying Spanish cheeses, pastries, cold cuts, and other foods, and pretend you’re a madrileño for the morning.

 Puerta del Sol & Gran Vía

-If you missed it, swing back by Puerta del Sol — it’s worth seeing both in the bustle of day and sparkle of night.
+If you missed it, go back to Puerta del Sol.
+It’s worth seeing both during the day and at night when it’s all lit up.

-Then wander Gran Vía — Madrid’s main artery — lined with shops, theatres, and sprawling views up and down the avenue.
+Then walk along Gran Vía, Madrid’s main street, which is lined with shops, theatres, and wide views of the street.

-Perfect for a relaxed stroll, people-watching, and maybe a rooftop coffee break if you’re craving a panoramic view.
+Great for a leisurely walk, watching people, and maybe even a coffee break on the roof if you want a great view.

 Option 2: Day Trip to Toledo or Segovia

-Both are perfect for history lovers or anyone who wants a taste of Spain beyond the city.
+Both are great for people who love history or want to see more of Spain outside of the city.

 Food & Drink Notes (Without the Party Pressure)

-• Chocolatería San Ginés is iconic for churros con chocolate.
+- Chocolatería San Ginés: Chocolatería San Ginés is famous for its churros con chocolate.

 Insider Madrid Tips for First-Timers